babashka/babashka/README.md

 Differences with Clojure:

-- No user defined namespaces.
-Since this tool focuses on snippets and small scripts, there hasn't been a need to implement it yet.

-- There is no `ns` macro for the same reason as above.

 - No first class vars.
 Note that you can define and redefine global values with `def` / `defn`, but there is no `var` indirection.